Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Acknowledgements

 \section{Acknowledgements}

-We thank Megan Donahue, Michael McDonald, Priya Natarajan, Paul Nulsen, Angelo Ricarte, Ming Sun, Grant Trembley, Frank van den Bosch, Mark Voit and John ZuHone for useful discussions.
+We thank Paul Nulsen, Ming Sun, Grant Tremblay and John ZuHone for useful discussions.
 Analysis was conducted primarily on the NASA Pleiades computer with assistance from Alyson Brooks and using the publicly available tools {\sc Pynbody} \citep{Pontzen2013} and {\sc TANGOS} \citep{Pontzen2018}.

 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 This work is also part of a Petascale Computing Resource Allocations allocation support by the National Science Foundation (award number OAC-1613674).
 This work also used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
 Resources supporting this work were also provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.